kilon/EphDoc/introduction/introduction.pier.md

 ##Introduction

-In order to use Ephestos, Ephestos need first to be installed
+In order to use Ephestos, Ephestos needs first to be installed

 ###1\.
 How to install Ephestos

-To install Ephestos , Ephestos must be installed both in Blender and in Pharo\.
+To use Ephestos , Ephestos must be installed both in Blender and in Pharo\.

 Pharo can be found here